-Find More like this on our Performing Arts Calendar.
+While this Performance is passed, you can find more like this on our Performing Arts Calendar.

 Brian and Megan wrote Trickboxing in 2002 for the Minnesota Fringe Festival.
 It was a 45-minute show that had a very successful run.
 They accredit its success to the fact that they wrote a story that their parents would enjoy.
 It wasn’t full of the angst and anxiety that many dancers express through their movement.
 It was fun, sweet and full of real-life true love.